 Weak evidence should be reviewed before the buyer challenges it.

-Villanova ESG helps companies exposed to EU-Brazil supply chains identify supplier evidence gaps, buyer-readiness issues and documentation priorities before those gaps become procurement, contract or board-level exposure.
+Villanova ESG identifies supplier evidence gaps, buyer-readiness issues and documentation priorities before they become procurement, contract or board-level exposure.